SPOTTING ALPHA IN ESPORTS

 While Emily spends a lot of time reading reports, studying game reviews on outlets like Metacritic, poring over industry data, and conducting traditional financial statement analysis—she also meets with company managers and game developers; talks with advertisers; and interviews game consumers, competitive esports players, and other league participants—all in order to go beyond the numbers for the full story on the investments she recommends.

-Among just a few public companies that Emily follows in the game publishing space, two of the top game publishers in T. Rowe Price funds are Electronic Arts and Activision Blizzard.
+Public companies that Emily follows in the video game publishing space include Electronic Arts and Activision Blizzard.

 The shift to digital downloads and streaming means instant access to video games as well as to updates and add-on features.
-The result: People are playing games longer and publishers are gaining more revenue because digital downloading and streaming offers higher margins than physical products.
+The result: People are playing games longer and publishers that can continuously deliver compelling content are gaining more revenue, and digital offers higher margins than physical products.

 In addition to playing longer, data reveal growing numbers of people watching others play video games on sites like Twitch, a leading platform.